guigolab/biogenome-portal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to provide an easy way to show biodiversity within a geographical context (country, region, botanical garden, zoo, sequencing projects).
+This project aims to provide a user-friendly interface to show and manage biodiversity metadata.

-Species are created from samples representing the physical or genetic entity of the species.

-The samples can be inserted locally via excel (following the format of the ERGA manifest) or via form.

-This project offers additional services for sequencing projects (under the Earth Biogenome scope):

-* cronjob to collect INSDC data related to the project (genomic data): assemblies, reads, samples metadata and taxonomy.
-* export of an excel file containing locally inserted samples to submit to COPO(https://copo-project.org/)

-IMPORTANT:
-This project uses the metadata of the ERGA manifest (https://github.com/ERGA-consortium/COPO-manifest) and is mainly intended to retrieve data from BioSamples(https://www.ebi.ac.uk/biosamples) for samples metadata and ENA (https://www.ebi.ac.uk/ena/browser/home) for reads and assemblies.
-For specific project needs you can open an issue.
+Metadata can be imported locally (samples) from a spreadsheet file and/or from the INSDC APIs (biosamples, reads, assemblies).

 <p align="right">(<a href="#top">back to top</a>)</p>